 - About Us

 - Creating Support

 - My Account

-Following his return, he moved to Paris, photographing assignments in the fashion and advertising business and as European correspondent for Playboy Magazine.
+Following his return, he moved to Paris, photographing assignments in the fashion and advertising business and as a European correspondent for Playboy Magazine.
 Leonard's last flurry of photographing jazz musicians dates from this period.
 Among the features he shot, one behind the Iron Curtain nearly landed him in a Polish jail.
-In 1980, Leonard, with his wife Elisabeth and two children, Shana and David, moved from Paris to the island of Ibiza, where he remained until 1988 when he relocated to London with his children.
-It was here that Leonard had his first exhibition of his work at the Special Photographers Company in Notting HIll.
+In 1980, Leonard, with his wife Elisabeth and two children, Shana and David, moved from Paris to the island of Ibiza, where he remained until 1988, when he relocated to London with his children.
+Here, Leonard had the first exhibition of his work at the Special Photographers Company in Notting Hill.
 The exhibition was visited by over ten thousand people, including singers Sade and Bono of U2.